tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 StateMachine's `commit` function, the one that actually implements double-entry accounting, is synchronous.
-It takes a slice of transfers as input, and, in a single tight CPU loop, decides, for each transfers, whether it is applicable, computes the desired balance change if it is, and records a result in the output slice.
+It takes a slice of transfers as input, and, in a single tight CPU loop, decides, for each transfer, whether it is applicable, computes the desired balance change if it is, and records a result in the output slice.
 Crucially, the `commit` function itself doesn't do any reading from storage.
 This is the key to performance.